CNP-CIIMAR/FAALPred/readme.md

 - `--rm` removes the container when it stops.
 - `-p 8501:8501` maps container port 8501 (Streamlit) to host port 8501.
+- `mattoslmp/faalpred:latest` is the image name on Docker Hub.

 After the container starts, open in your browser: